Goldberg Dowell and Associates

 Administrative License Suspension: Protecting Your Driving Privileges

 The first thing that happens when you are arrested on suspicions of drunk driving is that your Ohio driver’s license is suspended.
-This suspension is effective immediately and independent of the outcome of criminal charges of DUI/OVI.
+This suspension is effective immediately and independent of the outcome of criminal charges of OVI.
 You can be subject to administrative license suspension (ALS) after failing or refusing a chemical test.

-The length of suspension and eligibility for limited driving privileges depend on prior offenses within the past six years:
+The length of suspension and eligibility for limited driving privileges depend on prior offenses within the past six years.

 ALS Suspension for a Failed Chemical Test